Quirkyabhi97/Interview-Kit/02_JS_Interview/README.md

         use case : suitable for scenarios where you want to limit the frequency of function calls, like handling scroll events or resizing events

- <h1> Promises </h1>

-1. Before promise we used to depend on callback functions which would result in ->

-         a) Callback Hell (Pyramid of doom) </br>
-         b) Inversion of control

-2) Inversion of control is overcome by using promise.

-   2.1) A promise is an object that represents eventual completion/failure of an asynchronous operation.

-   2.2) A promise has 3 states: pending | fulfilled | rejected.

-   2.3) As soon as promise is fulfilled/rejected => It updates the empty object which is assigned undefined in pending state.

-   2.4) A promise resolves only once and it is immutable.

-   2.5) Using .then() we can control when we call the cb(callback) function.

-<h1> Promises Chaining </h1>

-1. To avoid callback hell (Pyramid of doom) => We use promise chaining.
-This way our code expands vertically instead of horizontally.
-Chaining is done using '.then()'

-2. A very common mistake that developers do is not returning a value during chaining of promises.
-Always remember to return a value.
-This returned value will be used by the next .then()

 <h1> Tree Shaking in JS</h1>